daniel-henrique-calado/bootcamp-python/aula_01/src/README.md

  **Exercise 01**

-Asks a user his name and returns number of characteres.
+Asks a user his name and returns number of caracteres.

 ```bash
 Type your name: Daniel